marcus-downing/wireframe-b/README.md

 A WordPress theme toolkit using Twitter Bootstrap and Grunt.

 This theme builder is intended for developers of complex themes, providing a balance between fast web pages, responsive design and a smooth development process.
 Rather than interactive design tools, its focus is on generating high-performance code using a compile step.
 To run it you'll need to be using Linux, Mac OS, Unix or similar, and familiar with running tasks on the command line.
-It requires Wordpress 4.0, PHP 5.4 and Node.js.

 **WARNING: Project in early development, not even vaguely ready to use!**